emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 Let's review the code that is new to this example:

 1. **ZStack {...}**: This creates a `ZStack` (z-index stack) container.
 In SwiftUI, a `ZStack` allows views to be stacked on top of each other, and the order of the views determines their visibility.
 2. **Group {...}**: This creates a `Group` container.
 In SwiftUI, a `Group` is used to group views together.
-It is useful for conditionally showing different views based on conditions or appling the same modifiers to multiple views.
+It is useful for conditionally showing different views based on conditions or applying the same modifiers to multiple views.
 3. **if !loggedIn {...} else {...}**: This is a conditional statement that checks whether `loggedIn` is false, the "!" is a shorthand for "if false".
 If `loggedIn` is false, it displays the `SignInView()`; otherwise, it displays the `ContentView()`.

 Here is what it looks like in Xcode: